josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧮_the_unpaid_labour_of_verification.md

 ---

-## 🧿 Analysis
+## 👾 Extraction Essentialism
 Every time you complete a CAPTCHA, you do a few seconds of skilled pattern recognition — labour that, if performed on a crowd-work platform, would be paid.
 The difference lies in framing: companies define the act as *access*, not *work*.
 By wrapping compulsory participation in the language of “security,” they evade wage, value, and ownership claims.

-### ⚖️ Economic invisibility
+---

+## 💸 Economic Invisibility
 Traditional labour metrics can’t register micro-tasks under a second long.
 Yet multiplied by billions, they form an economy of cognitive energy.

-### 💰 Towards accountability
+---

+## 🧪 Towards Accountability
 Proposals such as data-dividends, cooperative model licensing, or algorithmic wage floors could re-surface this hidden value.
 But without collective recognition of this labour’s existence, remuneration remains conceptually impossible.